Mission East

 Mission East is headquartered in Hellerup, Denmark and in Brussels, Belgium.

 2021 New Managing Director

 On January 1, 2021, Mission East welcomed a new managing director.
 Betina Gollander-Jensen comes from a position as international manager in Caritas Denmark and has a long career in the development and emergency aid.
 Betina Gollander-Jensen has a bachelor's degree in Danish from the University of Copenhagen and a master's degree in International Studies and Social Science from Roskilde University.
 She was seconded by the United Nations High Commissioner for Refugees (UNHCR) to South Africa, Uganda and Sudan and by the Danish Ministry of Foreign Affairs as a senior advisor to the Danish Embassy and to the Kenyan Ministry of Refugees.

 2020 Restructuring

-In June 2020, the organization underwent a restructuring that involved Secretary-General Kim Hartzner being dismissed due to disagreements between management and the board.
-At the organization's general meeting on June 21, 2020, a vote of no confidence was cast for the board due to Kim Hartzner's dismissal.
-A new board was elected and Kim Hartzner re-appointed by the new board.
-In early July 2020, Kim Hartzner chose to resign from his position as general secretary in order to instead assume a role as founder and fundraiser for the organization on a consulting basis.
-On 1 January 2021, Betina Gollander-Jensen took over as the new managing director of Mission East.
-Following an independent study of Mission East conducted by Deloitte in February 2021, the organization is changing its accounting policies, which will be reflected in Mission East's accounts for 2020.
+In early July 2020, Kim Hartzner chose to resign from his position as secretary general in order to instead assume a role as founder and fundraiser for the organization on a consulting basis.